qchenevier/MBA_memoire/doc/introduction.md

   - What are the new systems of technologies and humans?
   - How are organized digitalized organizations?

-\bigskip
+#### An intellectual journey to understand digitalization {-}

-To understand the whole digitalization phenomenon, we suggest to follow an intellectual journey which encompasses those 2 dimensions:
+To understand the whole digitalization phenomenon, we suggest to follow an intellectual journey which encompasses those 2 dimensions: going from inward action at actors' level to inward action at organizational level to outward reaction at organizational level to outward reaction at actors'.

-1. **Action of Actors**
+1. **Action on Actors**

     What are the digital technologies at hand ?
 How are they used in our daily lives?
 What are our new behaviors as customers? as employees?

-2. **Action of Organizations**
+2. **Action on Organizations**

     From these Actors' level changes, what are the changes impacting the efficiency of the organizations?
 How are the most efficient organizations behaving?
 How are they structured?
 What is changed in the market dynamics?